fsedarkalex/KNOMI/README.md

 [OmeeeChan](https://github.com/OmeeeChan/Knomi-V2-camera-function) took the effort to implement this camera into knomi's code rudimentally.

 I wanted to make this a "round thing".
-My fork integrates the camera smoothly into the WebUI including instructions to use it with Mainsail and vieweing status codes for error handling.
+My fork integrates the camera smoothly into the WebUI including instructions to use it with Mainsail and viewing status codes for error handling.
+It even has config options for resolution and quality to tune your camera to your needs.

+I reordered the WebUI to be more logical now that it has more options.

+I added a snapshot feature and improved the overall stability of the webcam.
+Note: The Camera URLs are different compared to OmeeeChan's version and my very first release.

 # Where can I find the code?